framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-The configured mail program for sending e-mails was not found. found.
-The error usually occurs if *Postfix* or *nullmailer* has been set up as MTA.
+The configured mail program for sending e-mails was not found.
+The error usually occurs if *Postfix* or
+*nullmailer* has been set up as MTA.

 Further actions:

-Install the configured e-mail program or install bsd-mailx or mailutils install.
+Install the configured e-mail program or install bsd-mailx or mailutils.

 ### RBK0047E: An error occurred when starting services.
 RC %s.